gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-translation.md

 the geometry once.

 ```
-// Fill the buffer with the values that define a letter 'F'.
+// Fill the current ARRAY_BUFFER buffer
+// with the values that define a letter 'F'.
 function setGeometry(gl) {
   gl.bufferData(
       gl.ARRAY_BUFFER,